Bounds for modified Lommel functions of the first kind and their ratios: Introduction

 \section{Introduction}

-The ratios of modified Bessel functions $I_{\nu}(x)/I_{\nu-1}(x)$ and $K_{\nu-1}(x)/K_{\nu}(x)$ arise throughout the applied sciences, with applications in epidemiology \cite{nh73}, chemical kinetics \cite{lbf03} and signal processing \cite{ks08}; see \cite{segura} and references therein for some further applications.
+The ratios of modified Bessel functions $I_{\nu}(x)/I_{\nu-1}(x)$ and $K_{\nu-1}(x)/K_{\nu}(x)$ arise throughout the applied sciences; see \cite{segura} and references therein for examples of application areas.
 These ratios are also important computational tools in the construction of numerical algorithms for computing modified Bessel functions; see, for example, Algorithms 12.6 and 12.7 of \cite{ast07}.
-There now exists a substantial literature on lower and upper bounds for these ratios of modified Bessel functions \cite{amos74,b15,fv04,g32,kg13,ifantis,il07,im78,k12, ln10,lorch, nasell,nasell2,p00,pm50, rs16,segura,s12,soni,yz17}.
-There is also a extensive literature on bounds for the ratios $I_\nu(x)/I_\nu(y)$ and $K_\nu(x)/K_\nu(y)$ \cite{amos74, b09, baricz2, bs09, bord,ifantis0, ifantis, jb96, jbb, l91,lm89, paris,robprob, ross73, si95}, which has been used, for example, to obtain tight bounds for the generalized Marcum Q-function, which arises in signal processing \cite{b09, bs09}.
+There now exists a substantial literature on lower and upper bounds for these ratios of modified Bessel functions \cite{amos74,b15,g32,kg13,ifantis,il07,im78, ln10,nasell2,pm50, rs16,segura,s12,yz17}.
+There is also a extensive literature on bounds for the ratios $I_\nu(x)/I_\nu(y)$ and $K_\nu(x)/K_\nu(y)$, see, for example, \cite{amos74, b09, baricz2, ifantis, jbb, l91, paris, si95}, which has been used, for example, to obtain tight bounds for the generalized Marcum Q-function, which arises in signal processing \cite{b09}.

 The modified Struve and modified Lommel functions are related to the modified Bessel functions, and, likewise, they arise in manyfold applications.
-Modified Struve functions appear in leakage inductance in transformer windings \cite{hw94}, perturbation approximations of lee waves in a stratified flow \cite{mh69}, scattering of plane waves by circular cylinders \cite{s84} and lift and downwash distributions of oscillating wings in subsonic and supersonic flow \cite{w55,w54}; see \cite{bp13} for a list of further application areas.
-Modified Lommel functions arise in the study of steady-state temperature distribution \cite{l75}, the vortex theory of screw propellers \cite{g29}, scattering amplitudes in quantum optics \cite{t73}, stress distributions in cylindrical objects \cite{s85}, and the physics of two-dimensional diffusions \cite{t56} and heat conduction \cite{b61}.
+A list of further application areas of modified Struve functions is given in \cite{bp13}, and, amongst other applications, Modified Lommel functions arise in the study of steady-state temperature distribution \cite{l75}, the vortex theory of screw propellers \cite{g29}, scattering amplitudes in quantum optics \cite{t73} and stress distributions in cylindrical objects \cite{s85}.